SRFdev2025/SRF-TOKEN/README.md

 - Public source code available
 - No hidden functions
 - No minting after deployment
-- Token supply is fixed at 1 trillion SRF
+- Token supply is fixed at 100 Billion SRF

 ---